Western Redcedar Dieback

 Western redcedars can be distinguished from other cedars by their erect egg shaped cones and the ‘butterfly’ shaped bloom on the underside of leaves.

-Unfortunately, many reports of decline have been noted during the past few years, ranging from Oregon to British Columbia (see below).
+Unfortunately, many reports of dieback have been noted during the past few years, ranging from Oregon to British Columbia (see below).

 These reports generally note trees with thinning crowns, flagging, yellowing or browning of foliage, dying tops and mortality.